Giants and Toys: Plot

 Candy manufacturer World competes with companies Giant and Apollo over caramel sales.
 While looking for a poster girl for a new promotional campaign, chief of advertising Goda discovers Kyoko, a working class girl with bad teeth, and makes her World's mascot, dressed up in a space suit and wielding a ray gun.
 Meanwhile, Goda's assistant Nishi, at the instruction of his boss, has an affair with Apollo's advertising lady Kurahashi to learn about their campaign plans.
 As Kyoko's popularity rises to unprecedented heights, the young woman is less and less inclined to go along with World's plans for her, working on a career as a singer and dancer.
-After Kyoko terminates their contract, Goda, cracking up and sick from professional stress to the point of coughing up blood, wants to take over her role.
+After Kyoko terminates their contract, Goda, sick from professional stress to the point of coughing up blood, wants to take over her role.
 Nishi, worried about his boss's health, stops him and takes over the role of the mascot himself.
 Dressed in Kyoko's spacesuit and wielding a ray gun, Nishi patrols the streets, followed by Kurahashi who prompts him to smile a bright smile for the passers-by.